9 Best Blues Breaker Style Overdrive Pedals & Clones (2026 Edition)

 Choosing the best Blues Breaker pedal for you

-Now the question remains – which Marshall Blues Breaker inspired pedal should you choose?
+So, which Marshall Blues Breaker-inspired pedal should you pick?

-That depends on your needs – you can’t go wrong with any pedal on this list.
-Each one of them will get you pretty close to that classic bluesbreaker sound.
+It really comes down to your needs.
+Honestly, you can’t go wrong with any pedal on this list—they’ll all get you close to that classic Blues Breaker tone.

-Purely from a tonal perspective, the Box of Rock, Blue Note, and Mount Pleasant are exceptional.
-The Morning Glory is right up there too but I love the additional versatility that the JHS Double Barrel offers.
+If we’re talking pure tone, the Box of Rock, Blue Note, and Mount Pleasant are exceptional.
+The Morning Glory is right up there too, but I personally love the extra versatility of the JHS Double Barrel.

-Then there’s the other consideration – cost.
-The Mount Pleasant is extremely well priced given that its hand-wired.
-The Mooer Blues Crab is the most affordable overall.
-But for not much extra, you could get a Tone City King of Blues which offers far more tonal flexibility.
+Cost is another factor.
+The Mount Pleasant is a steal for a hand-wired pedal.
+The Mooer Blues Crab is the most budget-friendly.
+But for just a little more, the Tone City King of Blues gives you much more tonal flexibility.

-Or do you want the most tonal flexibility of any pedal on this list?
-That’ll be the Wampler Pantheon.
-It’s also got one of the most powerful EQ sections of any pedal on this list.
+And if you want maximum tonal options, the Wampler Pantheon is tough to beat.
+It’s got one of the most powerful EQ sections of any pedal on this list, giving you control over every nuance of your sound.

 Related pedal roundups: